Legal Resources Frequently Asked Questions

 Revised March 2023.

 Yes.
-Maryland REALTORS® has prepared an infographic, “Understanding Brokerage Relationships,” which you can use to discuss Maryland Agency law with your clients and to customers.
+Maryland REALTORS® has prepared an infographic, “Understanding Brokerage Relationships,” which you can use to discuss Maryland agency law with your clients and customers.
 You may access the document by clicking here.

 Revised March 2023.